jaredgendron/jaredgendron.github.io/_projects/ReflowController.md

 ## Description

-In this completed project, I designed, built, programmed, and thoroughly tested a sophisticated Reflow Oven Controller.
+In this completed project, I designed, built, programmed, and thoroughly tested a sophisticated Reflow Oven Controller in a team of 4 students.
 The controller was programmed in assembly language, providing precise control over the reflow process.
 It included a user-friendly interface that allowed users to select reflow profile parameters, such as soak temperature, soak time, reflow temperature, and reflow time, through easily accessible pushbuttons.

 ![Image](/assets/images/ReflowController/userInterface.png)